-If one of your only options when it comes to managing mounting debt which you can't repay fast enough is to file for bankruptcy, you may be seriously considering filing for Chapter 13.
-If you are concerned about whether choosing to file for Chapter 13 can cause you to lose all of your money, such as the money which you've invested into your home and the money which you've saved in your bank account, continue reading.
+If one of your only options when it comes to managing mounting debt which you can’t repay fast enough is to file for bankruptcy, you may be seriously considering filing for Chapter 13 Bankruptcy.
+If you are concerned about whether choosing to file for Chapter 13 can cause you to lose all of your money, such as the money which you’ve invested into your home and the money you’ve saved in your bank account, continue reading.
 To discover what will happen to your money, if you choose to file for Chapter 13.

 Will Chapter 13 Take All My Money?

 The Funds In Your Bank Accounts

 If you’re particularly concerned about what will happen to the funds that you have already saved in your bank account, you’ll be happy to learn that once your bankruptcy has been put in place, these funds will be safe.
 This means that for the 3-5 year term of your bankruptcy, creditors such as credit card companies and loan companies will not be able to seize money that is protected by Chapter 13, from your personal bank account.

 There are however two exemptions to this rule.
 If you have outstanding debts with the same bank where your personal bank account is located, your bank may try to seize some of your funds to pay for any debt which you may owe them.
 For this reason, it’s a good idea to consider opening a new bank account with a rival bank and shifting your remaining funds to this new bank account, before you file for Chapter 13.
 In order to ensure that your current bank can’t seize your funds.